sarahDH615/python_challenge/README.md

         c. changes in profits/losses

         d. greatest increase in profits, and the date and amount of that occurrence

         e. greatest decrease in profits, and the date and amount of that occurrence

     - procedure:
-        - importing dependencies and source csv
+        - importing dependencies and source csv (budget_data.csv)
         - finding the goal outputs:
             - creating variables for goal outputs: lists to hold month names (months), money made for each month (money_made), profits made each month (profit_change_list); variables, set to zero, for greatest increase/decrease in profits (max_inc, max_dec), and a dictionary (bank_dictionary) to hold all the above variables for eventual output to a csv
             - for loop to append values to lists months and money_made (towards goals a, b)